instead-hub/instead/doc/stead3_en.md

 the game there are places (scenes or rooms) which can have access to the main the hero and the objects with which it interacts (including living characters).
 The player is freely exploring the world and manipulates objects.
-Moreover, actions with objects is not spelled out explicitly inmenu items, but rather reminiscent of the classic graphic quests in the style of the 90s.
+Moreover, actions with objects is not spelled out explicitly menu items, but rather reminiscent of the classic graphic quests in the style of the 90s.

 Actually, INSTEAD there are many invisible at first glance things that are